-You'll need 4 cups of sugar.
+You will need 4 cups of sugar.
 Yes, you can use honey or organic sugars instead.
-If you want to use a heat-stable sugar substitute (Stevia (or if you prefer, Splenda), Stevia), you may, but the results will not be nearly as good (darker, flatter tasting, more runny).
+If you want to use a heat-stable sugar substitute (Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, , Stevia), you may, but the results will not be nearly as good (darker, flatter tasting, more runny).
 You can use half sugar and half sugar substitute with pretty good results.
 But don't kid yourself that jam is health food!
 Just don't eat a lot of it!

 Stir the pectin into the kiwis and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
 It should take about 5 to 10 minutes to get it to a full boil (the kind that cannot be stirred away).

 Another tip: use the No-sugar pectin - it works better and allows you to use less sugar, and you can stilln add sugar to it.
 Either way, it cuts the amount of sugar you need from 7 cups per batch to 4 cups!
 And it tastes even better!
 On the other hand; I have never had success with the No-sugar pectin without adding ANY sugar.
 It always turned out runny and bland.
-You might want to try using the low sugar recipe with a mixture of sugar and Stevia (or if you prefer, Splenda); that could work.
+You might want to try using the low sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, ; that could work.

 Is your jam too runny?
 Pectin enables you to turn out perfectly set jam every time.
 Made from natural apples, there are also natural no-sugar pectins that allow you to reduce the sugar you add by half or even eliminate sugar!